 Motor Drive Mechanism and Spring Energy Storage

-Das motor drive unit provides the mechanical force to operate the tap changer.
+Der motor drive unit provides the mechanical force to operate the tap changer.
 It typically consists of an electric motor, a gear reduction train, und a spring energy storage mechanism.
-The motor winds the spring, and the stored energy is released to drive the diverter switch at the required speed — ensuring that the critical current-transfer phase is completed within 40 An 80 milliseconds regardless of motor speed or supply voltage variations.
+The motor winds the spring, and the stored energy is released to drive the diverter switch at the required speed — ensuring that the critical current-transfer phase is completed within 40 Zu 80 milliseconds regardless of motor speed or supply voltage variations.

 Oil Compartment and Insulating System

-In most designs, das diverter switch operates in a separate oil compartment that is isolated from the main transformer oil.
+In most designs, Die diverter switch operates in a separate oil compartment that is isolated from the main transformer oil.
 This is because the arc generated during each tap transition produces decomposition gases, carbon particles, and other byproducts that would contaminate the main transformer insulating oil if the compartments were shared.
-Das tap changer oil in this separate compartment degrades more rapidly and requires more frequent monitoring and replacement than the main tank oil.
+Der tap changer oil in this separate compartment degrades more rapidly and requires more frequent monitoring and replacement than the main tank oil.

 4. Working Principle of a Load Tap Changer